deghislain/ArmelProjects/FlightsBookingSystem/README.txt

 In this project, some advanced programming concepts such as multithreading, distributed system(client/server architecture), and event/listening( when the price change, the Airline emit an event to notify the Travel Agency) were used.

+In order to start this application, right click on com/perso/proj/main/FlightsBookingSystem.java then select Run As java application.